quark-mcu/qm-bootloader/doc/fw-manager-overview.rst

 * System information retrieval (SoC type, application version, security capability, etc.)
-* Application firmware update
+* Application firmware update (with authentication support)
 * Application firmware erase (erase of all the application code in flash)
+* Authentication key management

 The MCU enters FM mode only after an explicit request from the host.
 The mechanism used by the host to signal an Enter-FM request to the device depends on the specific communication link used for firmware management.
 In case of UART the host (or the user) must ground a specific pin and reset the device manually.

-A special case is when there is no application running on the device (i.e., there is no valid application firmware).
-In such a case, the bootloader puts the device into sleep mode.
+A special case is when there is no x86 application running on the device (i.e., there is no valid application firmware).
+In such a case, the bootloader enters FM mode automatically.

 When the host has completed its firmware management tasks, it can make the device exit FM mode by issuing a reset request.
-The device reboots and enters application mode or sleep mode if no application is present.
+The device reboots and, if an application is present, it enters application mode, otherwise, it re-enters FM mode.

 Protocol stack
 **************